Information correct as of 17th January 2020.

 There are also worries that dangerous wiring found in homemade products could be heating e-liquids beyond a safe level 8.
 Overheating can cause high concentrations of compounds like formaldehyde which could be harmful to users, or result in e-cigarettes catching fire.

 Many of the patients affected by the illnesses in the US have admitted buying their e-liquids off the street 1.
-About 86% have reported using products containing tetrahydrocannabinol (THC), a substance found in cannabis that produces the ‘high’ sensation associated with smoking the drug 1.
+About 80% have reported using products containing tetrahydrocannabinol (THC), a substance found in cannabis that produces the ‘high’ sensation associated with smoking the drug 1.
 34% reported exclusive use of THC-containing products 1.
 THC is legal in some states in the US, but it’s illegal in the UK 9.
-Recent labatory tests by The Centers for Disease Control and Prevention in the US have found vitamin E acetate - a substance used in some THC-containing e-liquids - in samples from people affected.
+Recent laboratory tests by The Centers for Disease Control and Prevention in the US have found vitamin E acetate - a substance used in some THC-containing e-liquids - in samples from people affected.
 This is the first time that scientists have found a chemical of concern in patients with these lung injuries 1.
 Vitamin E acetate, along with other vitamin additives, are banned as ingredients in UK-regulated e-cigarettes.

 While more research is needed to determine the exact cause of the outbreak, the problem is currently confined to the US.
 There have been no reports of similar deaths in the UK or in other parts of the world 6.